-The Church of the East: Christianity's Forgotten Third Branch
+The Church of the East: Christianity’s Forgotten Fourth Branch

 On This Page

-When Western Christians speak of Christianity’s great divisions, they typically invoke three historic separations: the East-West schism of 1054 (splitting Orthodoxy from Catholicism), the Reformation of the sixteenth century (fragmenting Western Christianity), and the earlier split at the councils of Ephesus (431) and Chalcedon (451), which created the Oriental Orthodox churches.
-But there is a fourth, often overlooked: the Church of the East, which split at Ephesus yet remained geographically distinct from both the Byzantine East and the Latin West, maintaining its own apostolic succession, liturgy, theology, and missionary expansion for two thousand years.
+When Western Christians speak of Christianity’s great divisions, they typically invoke three historic separations: the East-West schism of 1054 (splitting Orthodoxy from Catholicism), the Reformation of the sixteenth century (fragmenting Western Christianity), and, for the more knowledgeable ones, the split at the Council of Chalcedon (451) that created the Oriental Orthodox churches.
+But there is a fourth, often overlooked: the Church of the East, which separated at the earlier Council of Ephesus (431) yet remained geographically distinct from both the Byzantine East and the Latin West, maintaining its own apostolic succession, liturgy, theology, and missionary expansion for two thousand years.

 Apostolic Origins: The East Syriac Tradition